We condemn and combat all forms of bribery, corruption and related financial crimes.

-As a participant of the UN Global Compact, we undertake to share, support and apply the principle of fighting against corruption in our spheres of influence.
+As a participant of the Italian network of UN Global Compact and that of Trasparency International, we undertake to share, support and apply the principle of fighting against corruption in our spheres of influence.

 We believe that training is an important element of managing the risk associated with the different kinds of corruption, as it builds the necessary awareness and skills needed to stop them from happening.
 We provide adequate and continuous training for employees who are more likely to come into contact with corrupt practices and phenomena.
 The aim is to equip them with the skills needed to identify and manage activities potentially associated with the various forms of corrupt practices.
 Training is provided through dedicated meetings and courses delivered primarily via e-learning platforms.